ogelpre/overlay/README.txt

 To use this overlay you first need to configure layman.
-Once you have don this, copy the included overlay.xml file over to /etc/layman/overlays/ogelpre.xml so that layman knows about this overlay.
+Once you have done this, copy the included overlay.xml file over to /etc/layman/overlays/ogelpre.xml so that layman knows about this overlay.